algorand/indexer/docs/Vacuum.md

 In the default configuration, autovacuuming is enabled and the related configuration parameters are appropriately set.

-### Autovacuum (Standard vacuum)
+## Autovacuum (Standard vacuum)

 - can run in parallel with production database operations
 - does not recover as much space full vacuum

-### Vacuum full
+## Vacuum full
-- cannot be done in parallel with other use of the table;
+- cannot be done in parallel with other use of the table
 - runs much more slowly
+- is sometimes able to recover space that autovacuum cannot

-*Since vacuum full is much more costly,  the usual goal of routine vacuuming is to standar vacuum often enough to avoid full vacuum.*
+*Since vacuum full is much more costly,  the usual goal of routine vacuuming is to standard vacuum often enough to avoid full vacuum.*

-### Vacuum configuration
+## Vacuum configuration

 Vacuum can be [configured](https://www.postgresql.org/docs/current/runtime-config-autovacuum.html) to be more or less aggressive